🔄

 Maintenance

-Water softeners aren’t completely set-and-forget.
-You’ll need to top up the salt regularly, and some systems need more maintenance than others — like occasional cleaning or part replacements.
+Water softeners aren’t set-and-forget.
+You’ll need to top up the salt regularly, and some systems need more maintenance than others — like occasional cleaning, servicing or part replacements.

 Garden use